Noëlle Roorda

-Noëlle Roorda is a Dutch Paralympic athlete who competes in the javelin throw at international elite competitions.
+Noëlle Roorda (born 19 May 2000) is a Dutch Paralympic athlete who competes in the javelin throw at international elite competitions.
 She is a European champion and has been selected to compete at the 2020 Summer Paralympics.
 She won the silver medal with a personal best of 40.06m.

 Roorda was inspired to take part in athletics by admiring her idol Thomas Röhler.